mcoot/tamods-site/docs/doc_dev_api_gameinfo.md

 Gets the reticule type for the current weapon (see the ReticuleType enum definition).

+`currentWeapon.isZoomed(): boolean`

+Returns true if the player is currently zoomed in with their weapon.

 `currentWeapon.isPack(): boolean`

 Returns true if the current weapon is a pack item.